 Every year, you’ll find us planting an herb garden to use in recipes and drinks.
 We’ll plant herbs right in the ground and some in pots.
-This year, I decided to shake things up a bit by using an old fountain that was missing it’s bottom as my planter.
+I love creative container gardens, so this year, I decided to shake things up a bit by using an old fountain that was missing its bottom as my planter.
 Pretty cool huh?
+It’s its own garden centerpiece.

 Planting an Herb Garden